-The Throughput Widget tests for the data channel throughput.
-This can be used as a gross estimate to the number of concurrent sessions potentially available.
+The Throughput Widget tests the data channel throughput.
+This can be used as a gross estimate of the number of concurrent sessions potentially available.

 This gives a general available throughput indication for the network you are using from the specific machine running the test.
 It should be taken into account here that SCTP has its own throttling mechanism which is slightly different than the one used by audio and video transmission over WebRTC.

 Data we collect and share

 |Maximum||The maximum throughput measured throughout the test conducted.|

 |Average||The average throughput achieved during the test conducted.|

 |Minimum||The minimum throughput measured throughout the test conducted.|